Central Serous Chorioretinopathy

-Central Serous Chorioretinopathy (CSC or CSR) is a disorder which causes the accumulation of fluid under the macula in an otherwise healthy eye.
+Central Serous Chorioretinopathy or Central Serous Retinopathy (CSC or CSR) is a disorder that causes the accumulation of fluid under the macula in an otherwise healthy eye.
 This accumulation of fluid under the macula causes blurring of the central vision in the affected eye.

 What Are The Causes Of CSC?